denisa-ms/adx-analytics/README.md

 * VsCode

 # Building the infrastructure
-## Before running the scripts - add subscription and user Ids
+## IMPORTANT!!!!! - Before running the scripts - CHANGE PREFIX and user Id
 * Add your user Id in the [deployAll.bicep](<infrastructure scripts/deployAll.bicep>) file here to be the Grafana admin:
 <blockquote>
 @description('Specifies the object id of an Azure Active Directory user granted the Grafana Admin role')